Introduction to the

 Note that hyphens are used here to indicate the use of adjectives, which can be either leading or trailing as required by the language.
 The hyphen is only required once within a declaration, and this associates the adjective with that role player throughout this declaration.

-Person is called one given Name, given Name is of Person,
+Person is identified by given-Name and family-Name where Person is called one given Name, given Name is of Person, Person has one family Name, family Name is of Person;

 Note that the uniqueness constraints for these fact types are shown.
 They could alternatively be provided later, but must be included within the same vocabulary.